webtorrent/webtorrent/README.md

 WebTorrent also works in node.js, using the *same npm module!* It's mad science!

+#### Command line app

-Here's how to get started:
+WebTorrent is available as a command line app Here's how to use it:

 ```bash
 $ npm install webtorrent -g